PC Restoration Show Round Up

 This year’s Practical Classics Classic Car & Restoration Show featured an array of interesting cars and bikes – from barn finds to projects and everything in between, the show was awash with engaging stands, enthusiastic clubs and vehicles.

-On our stand we proudly presented the beautifully restored Jezabel - a 1934 Mark II Aston Martin.
+On our stand we proudly presented the beautifully restored Jezabel - a 1934 Mark II Aston Martin, alongside providing our classic car insurance quotes.
 A special thank you to Mary and Nigel is in order, for allowing us to showcase their hard work and a great example of restoration.

 We also had great fun seeing our friends the National Motorcycle Museum, who had a beautiful selection of vintage motorcycles on display.
 Another of our partners, David Manners Group, were holding a £2 per ticket raffle, with the grand prize being a restored Morris Minor (#GoGlenys!), with proceeds going to Primrose Hospice.
 To find out more about Glenys and her journey, click here to read more.
 With such a large breadth of classic cars on display, there truly was something for everyone to enjoy.